Roger Stott Community Grants

 Yorkshire Dales Millennium Trust set up the Roger Stott Community Grants programme in 2016 to distribute small grants to community groups who are making a difference to the lives of local people.

 We support passionate local people across the region to continue or kick-start initiatives that make a real difference in their local communities.
 By offering small grants, a simple and painless application process and lots of support and advice successful applicants will have funds quickly, enabling them to start making a difference in their local community straight away.

 Yorebridge Sports Development Association were awarded a Roget Stott Community Grant to support the Learning Curve project in Askrigg, providing adult learning classes.
 Photo thanks to Guy Carpenter.

-The Roger Stott Community Grants programme has awarded 42 grants to date totalling just over £50,000.
+The Roger Stott Community Grants programme has awarded nearly £125,000 over the last four years to hundreds of incredible projects.
 This funding has supported a wide variety of projects from improvements to village halls, play parks, community gardens and sports grounds, to supporting adult learning classes, a young archaeology group, befriending service, cycling festival…and many more.